KenKundert/why-invest-in-bitcoin/README.rst

 Google and Facebook early.

-To understand the potential of bitcoin, realize that 21M is the maximum number of bitcoin that will ever exists.
+To understand the potential of bitcoin, realize that 21M is the maximum number of bitcoin that will ever exist.
 Currently (September 2020) there are 18.5M.
 I will approximate both of these numbers as 20M.
-The current price is $11k, meaning that the total value of all bitcoin is roughly $220G.
+The current price is $10k, meaning that the total value of all bitcoin is roughly $200G.
 Estimates for the total amount of dollars in the world economy is very roughly $200T.
 Thus, for bitcoin to replace the dollar the total number of bitcoin must represent that
 $200T, meaning that in doing so each bitcoin eventually becomes worth $10M.